Berkanktk/YoutubeDownloader/README.md

 # YoutubeDownloader
-A simple command line program for downloading MP3 and MP4 files from YouTube .
+A simple command line program for downloading and analyzing videoes files from YouTube.

 ## Usage
+### With Executable
+Download the executable and locate it on your terminal.

+Then run `./Downloads.exe`
+Enter the link, select the options and done!

+> Downloads can be found under 'Downloads' folder on your computer.

+## Cloned
 Run the code, enter the link, select the format and done!

 > Downloads can be found under 'Downloads' folder on your computer.